prody/ProDy-website/tutorials/aanm/calculations.rst

 .. ipython:: python

-    aanm_2 = runOneWayAdaptiveANM(r_amap, t_amap, 20)
+    aanm_2 = calcAdaptiveANM(r_amap, t_amap, 20, mode=AANM_ONEWAY)

-3. One way at a time Adaptive ANM
+3. One-way-at-a-time Adaptive ANM
 -------------------------------------------------------------------------------

-Alternatively, we can run one structure as far it can go and then run the rest of the steps with the other structure with the class method :meth:`.runManySteps`.
+Alternatively, we can run one structure as far it can go and then run the rest of the steps with the other structure.
 In this case, it helps to provide the maximum number of modes to control how far it goes with each structure.

 .. ipython:: python

-    aanm_3 = runBothWaysAdaptiveANM(r_amap, t_amap, 20, maxModes=3)
+    aanm_3 = calcAdaptiveANM(r_amap, t_amap, 20, mode=AANM_BOTHWAYS, maxModes=3)